-Golden Retrievers are slow to mature compared to other breeds, and they remain puppy like for many years.
-This breed is very playful, and tends to have a goofy nature.
+Golden Retrievers are slow to mature compared to other breeds, and they remain puppy-like for many years.
+This breed is very playful and tends to have a goofy nature.
 You will need to have patience with this breed, especially when they are puppies.

 Some Golden Retrievers can be very stubborn, if they don’t want to do something they will not do it.
-For instance, if you want to walk down a different street, and your golden disapproves, then your golden will just sit there and refuse to move.
+For instance, if you want to walk down a different street, and your Golden disapproves, then your Golden will just sit there and refuse to move.
 This happens all the time to me!
 What do I do?
 Well, usually I try to wait it out until my dog decides to go my way, sometimes I win, and sometimes I end up going her way.

-When training a golden, you need to have patience, and handle them in a gentle loving manner.
-If you get angry or scold your golden, they will end up pouting, as they are very sensitive.
+When training a Golden, you need to have patience and handle them in a gentle loving manner.
+If you get angry or scold your Golden, they will end up pouting, as they are very sensitive.

-They Need You To Accept All That Hair
+7. They Need You To Accept All That Hair

 It’s no secret that Golden Retrievers shed, and if you are allergic to dog hair, or are extremely meticulous about keeping a clean house, then this breed is not for you.

-Feeding a high quality diet, one that is non-processed, is a great way to reduce the amount of shedding.
-Also, brushing your golden daily for 10 minutes is a great way to help reduce the amount of hair that ends up on your floor.
+Feeding a high-quality diet, one that is non-processed, is a great way to reduce the amount of shedding.
+Also, brushing your Golden daily for 10 minutes is a great way to help reduce the amount of hair that ends up on your floor.

-There is no way to stop a golden from shedding, and you will have to accept the fact that there will be dog hair everywhere.
+There is no way to stop a Golden from shedding, and you will have to accept the fact that there will be dog hair everywhere.
 If you want to keep a clean house, but don’t want to vacuum dog hair up every day, you may wish to invest in a powerful robot vacuum to do the work for you.

-They Need A Job To Do
+8. They Need A Job To Do

-We’ve already established that goldens are smart, and eager to please, so why not take advantage of those characteristics and give your golden a job to do.
+We’ve already established that Golden’s are smart and eager to please.
+So, why not take advantage of those characteristics and give your Golden a job to do.
 Not only will your dog benefit from having his brain exercised, but you will benefit from a calmer and happier dog.

-Golden Retrievers can easily be trained to do pretty much anything, if you take the time to show them how.
-They love to please you, and will work for treats and praise.
+Golden Retrievers can easily be trained to do pretty much anything if you take the time to show them how.
+They love to please you and will work for treats and praise.

 Golden Retrievers are happiest when they have a job to do, and when they know they are doing it well.
-Have you ever noticed a golden carrying a stick?
+Have you ever noticed a Golden carrying a stick?
 You also would have noticed the big grin on his face, because he had a job to do.
 Carrying that stick and bringing it home was his job.

-I am not saying that you need to employ your dog in a real job, but if you give your dog some simple tasks to do around the house, you will notice a happier dog.
+I’m not saying that you need to employ your dog in a real job, but if you give your dog some simple tasks to do around the house, you will notice a happier dog.

-They Need To Be Cared For
+9. They Need To Be Cared For

 Golden Retrievers are also prone to obesity, and are very food motivated and will eat pretty much anything.
 If you decide to own this breed you will need to watch their food intake and avoid overfeeding.

-Owning a golden can be very expensive, and you should be prepared for all the costs associated with this breed.
+Owning a Golden can be very expensive, and you should be prepared for all the costs associated with this breed.
 You will need to factor in the cost of regular vet visits for routine check-ups, as well as any emergency situations you may encounter.

 Other costs to factor in include grooming, food, treats, toys, bedding, collars, leashes, and training.

-The health and well-being of your Golden Retriever is in your hands, and in order for your dog to live a happy and healthy life, you must take the steps needed to provide daily care.
+The health and well-being of your Golden Retriever are in your hands.
+In order for your dog to live a happy and healthy life, you must take the steps needed to provide daily care.